elastic/elasticsearch-net/docs/contents/index.md

 Also checkout the [searchbox.io guys](https://searchbox.io/) rocking NEST [on AppHarbor](http://blog.appharbor.com/2012/06/19/searchbox-elasticsearch-is-now-an-add-on)
 with their [demo project](https://github.com/searchbox-io/.net-sample)

+Another detailed post about using [ElasticSearch with ServiceStack (.NET)](http://buildclassifieds.com/2016/01/22/elasticsearch-and-servicestack/) in helping build a Classifieds Site.

 ## Questions, bugs, comments, requests

 All of these are more then welcome on the github issues pages!
 We try to to at least reply within the same day.